riboviz/riboviz/docs/user/check-fasta-gff.md

 * `Issue`: issue type.
 See below.
 * `Data`: issue data or empty, see below.

-The following issue types are reported for CDSs defined in the GFF file:
+The following issue types are reported for every CDS annotated in the GFF:

 * `IncompleteFeature`: The CDS has a length not divisible by 3.
 * `NoStartCodon` : The CDS does not start with a start codon (`ATG` or, those provided via `--start_codon`).
 The supplementary issue data is the actual codon found.